 The portfolio includes an interesting project which is applying the magnetocaloric effect for refrigeration/liquefaction of air.
 This approach uses solid state refrigerants, involving minimal gas compression and no expansion refrigeration (saving the capital and operating costs of turbomachinery).

-NETL has been developing tailored oxygen carrier materials for possible use in both stand-alone oxygen production modules, and in production of in-situ oxygen within reactors.
+NETL has been developing oxygen carrier materials for possible use in both stand-alone oxygen production modules, and in production of in-situ oxygen within oxygen generation reactors.
 These carrier materials have tunable oxygen delivery properties to respond to a variety of opportunities and fuels.
 Investigations are providing information about the link between composition and carrier performance with a focus on use of these materials in modular reactor systems.